paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-143-intercountry-adoptions.md

 **(b) Legal effect of Convention adoption finalized in another Convention country** A final adoption in another Convention country, certified by the Secretary of State pursuant to subsection (a) of this section or [section 14932(c) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section14932/c&num=0&edition=prelim), shall be recognized as a final valid adoption for purposes of all Federal, State, and local laws of the United States.

-**(c) Condition on finalization of Convention adoption by State court** In the case of a child who has entered the United States from another Convention country for the purpose of adoption, an order declaring the adoption final shall not be entered unless the Secretary of State has issued the certificate provided for in subsection (a) of this section with respect to the adoption.
+**(c) Condition on finalization of Convention adoption by State court** In the case of a child who has entered the United States from another Convention country for the purpose of adoption, an order declaring the adoption final shall not be entered unless the Secretary of State has issued the certificate provided for in subsection (a) with respect to the adoption.

 ### Statutory Notes